 - pre-eclampsia (high blood pressure combined with protein in the urine, restricts blood flow to the placenta)

-- previous delivery of a premature baby
+- previous delivery of a premature pregnancy

 - complications in pregnancy

-Care for premature babies
+Caring for premature babies

 If your baby or babies are born prematurely, they may need special care for the first few weeks of their life.
 This will often involve them staying in an incubator which will help them to breathe easily and replicate the conditions of the womb.